mariovas3/llms/README.md

 # GPT-2 applications:
 *This repo is motivated by Sebastian Raschka's book "Build a Large Language Model from Scratch".*

+> Thanks to Lightning Studios for providing access to a GPU and a great dev environment.

 ## Instruction Finetuning with LoRA: